eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 If you are running a pilot or a short lived demonstration environment with a single user you can install everything into a single namespace and have one authentication server per Codewind instance.
 By deploying Keycloak and Codewind in a single namespace the deployment process is shorter and the removal process is simpler.

-If you are running in production, the best approach is to install a single Keycloak service that is shared by many Codewind services which simplifies user administration.
+If you are running in production, the best approach to simplify user administration is to install a single Keycloak service that is shared by many Codewind services.

 ## Prerequisites